andrewashington/op-docs/content/blog/say-hello-to-doks3/index.md

 ## This site is free

 Well, not completely free -- but closer to free than most non-engineering documentation sites out there.
+If I make a very small change...

 If you work in software, your product might have a documentation resource that looks a lot like this site.
 Engineering and API products are frequently make use of lightweight documentation resources like this one.